 2. Recommendation: "Permanent Supportive Housing" means Supportive Housing as defined in Section 12.03 of the Los Angeles Municipal Code, to include housing with no limit on length of stay that is occupied by persons with low incomes who have one or more disabilities and may include, among other populations, adults, emancipated minors, families with children, elderly persons, young adults aging out of the foster care system, individuals exiting from institutional settings, veterans, and homeless people, but only to the extent such Permanent Supportive Housing provides on-site Supportive Services.
-Supportive Services means services that are provided on a voluntary basis to residents of Supportive Housing, including intensive case management, medical and mental health care, substance abuse treatment, employment services, benefits advocacy, and other services necessary to obtain and maintain housing.
+For the purposes of this article, Supportive Services means services provided on a voluntary basis to residents of Supportive Housing related to alcohol, drug, or alcohol and drug misuse or abuse, alcohol, drug, or alcohol and drug misuse or abuse, alcohol, drug, or alcohol and drug misuse.